-German soldiers in Alabama!
+German Soldiers in Alabama!

 German soldiers in Alabama!
 For those living in the state during World War II, it was a startling realty.
 In the summer of 1943, thousands of mostly German prisoners of war (POWs) poured into POW camps at Aliceville, Opelika, Camp Rucker, and Fort McClellan.
 An estimated 18,000 Germans were in captivity in Alabama that year.
 A government report showed 3,004 prisoners at Fort McClellan alone!

 Sadly, some POWs at Fort McClellan died of health problems and did not make it home after the war.
-Every year, on Germany’s day of remembrance, which is two Sundays before the first Sunday of Advent, there is a memorial service at Fort McClellan to remember the POWs and the 26 Germans and 3 Italians who are buried there.
+Every year, on Germany’s day of remembrance, which is two Sundays before the first Sunday of Advent, there is a memorial service at Fort McClellan to remember the POWs and the 26 Germans and three Italians who are buried there.
 This year the service will occur this coming Sunday, November 16, 2014.
 Let us remember all the men who died during World War II.

 His brain swam trying to think of 3,000 Germans incarcerated so close to him.
 He looked once more at the lines of prisoners, and the stern, brown eyes of one met his own.